 During first year, students enter a lottery to select their third year rotation base location.
 Currently available locations in Arizona are East Valley, West Valley and Tucson.
 California locations are North Los Angeles, South Los Angeles, and San Diego.
 Illinois locations are Chicago and Kankakee.
 Rotation schedules, including rural rotations, are assigned during the spring quarter of second year.
 Arizona rural rotation sites are in Cottonwood, Kingman, Prescott, Sierra Vista and Yuma.
 The Illinois rural rotation site is in Normal.

 During the third and fourth years, students build on their academic knowledge through clinical rotation exposure in physician's offices, clinics and hospitals, with direct patient care, post-rotation examinations, and other evaluative tools.
 Each rotation includes a syllabus with rotational goals as well as a question bank for self-directed learning during the clinical experience.
 Each student is assigned to an Education Coordinator who assists them with rotation scheduling, documentation compliance, and coordination of applications to residencies.
 Department faculty maintain an open-door policy and are integrally involved in coaching and mentoring students regarding career choices and the residency match process.
-Through clinical rotations and faculty guidance, medical students gain competence in the integration of medical knowledge, development of differential diagnosis, the reporting of patient care and advancement of professional skills needed to advance to post graduate training in residency.
-The department also maintains a strong collaboration with the Midwestern University Osteopathic Postgraduate Training Institute (MWU OPTI), where medical students are provided clinical rotation opportunities within medical facilities and programs associated with accredited residencies.
+Through clinical rotations and faculty guidance, medical students gain competence in the integration of medical knowledge, development of differential diagnoses, the reporting of patient care and advancement of professional skills needed to advance to post graduate training in residency.
+The Department also maintains a strong collaboration with the Midwestern University GME Consortium, where medical students are provided clinical rotation opportunities within medical facilities and programs associated with accredited residencies.
 During the third and fourth years, students complete a total of 84 weeks of clinical rotations.
 Procedures followed during the experiential years can be found in the Clinical Rotation Manual.